Pincer-org/Pincer/docs/README.md

 been created by the developers and create custom events.
 Your custom middleware directly receives the payload from Discord.
-You can't really do anything wrong without accessing the `override` attribute, but if you access this attribute the Pincer team will not provide any support for weird behaviour.
+You can't really do anything wrong without accessing the `override` attribute, but if you access this attribute the Pincer team will not provide any support for weird behavior.
 So in short, only use this if you know what you're doing.
 An example of using this with a custom `on_ready` event can be found
 [in our docs](https://pincer.readthedocs.io/en/latest/pincer.html#pincer.client.middleware)